larasnipp/send-btc/README.md

 ## Building

 This package includes a shitty build system that configures and minifies all source files into a single script called `send-btc.min.js`.
-It's a node script that depends on [fs](https://www.npmjs.com/package/fs), [minimize](https://www.npmjs.com/package/minimize), [node-minify](https://www.npmjs.com/package/node-minify), and [minimist](https://www.npmjs.com/package/minimist).
+The build system is just a node script that depends on [fs](https://www.npmjs.com/package/fs), [minimize](https://www.npmjs.com/package/minimize), [node-minify](https://www.npmjs.com/package/node-minify), and [minimist](https://www.npmjs.com/package/minimist).
 Run: